 One of them is the regulation of its own receptor so that, if this so called NK 1 is firing recklessly, substance P can moderate the over and unnecessary bombardment of the central nervous system with pain signals.
 This is where the capsaicin in anti-inflammatory chili is so useful.

 The problem appears to be that sometimes the receptor goes overboard for unknown reasons.
 Perhaps it's stress, or too little sleep, or a deficiency of certain minerals or vitamins in the diet, or exposure to toxic chemicals in the environment.
 And then you have an exaggerated perception of pain when really the stimulus is very slight.
 An example of this would be the pain experienced in fibromyalgia.

 So the inhibition of substance P is useful in two circumstances.
-The first is where you have have had an injury; you know you've had an injury and are experiencing pain, and want to reduce the perception of that pain in your brain.
+The first is where you have have had an injury; you know it and are experiencing pain, and want to reduce the perception of that discomfort in your brain.
 Capsaicin is the anti inflammatory chili chemical that will help that happen.